alxblzd/alxblzd.github.io/_posts/2024-02-18-wiki-jekyll-how-to-write-post.md

 ---
-title: "[Wiki] How to write a Jekyll post"
+title: "How to write a Jekyll post"
 author: "Alxblzd"
 date: 2024-02-18 23:10:00 +0200
 categories: [Blogging, Tutorial]